Portsmouth Square pedestrian bridge: Skate spot

 Not long after it was built, the bridge became a local skate spot.
 Thrasher Skateboard Magazine documented it in the 2022 film The Story of China Banks.
 In it, Mike "Arco" Archimedes discusses the "discovery" of the site in 1979.
 The skate spot is one of the most famous in the world and has been called "iconic", a "San Francisco staple", "skate mecca", and skateboarding's "most hallowed ground."
 It is also used by freestyle BMX riders.
 For example, Danny MacAskill filmed a portion of a Red Bull video on the bridge in 2022.
 In addition to other local skate spots, such as EMB, the spot is considered among the most important in the development of modern street skating in the 1990s.

-The skate spot has been featured in many skate videos, such as the influential The Search for Animal Chin.
+The skate spot has been featured in many skate videos, such as the influential The Search for Animal Chin, which featured Bones Brigade members including Tony Hawk skating on the bridge.
+The first time the bridge was included in a skate video was Thrasher Magazine's Blast from the Past and Present in 1986.
 Many popular skate stunts have been performed there, including Joe Valdez doing an ollie on the ledge of the bridge over the street below, a 35-foot drop, in 2014.
 Finnish Olympic skateboarder Jarne Verbruggen skated the site.
 The cover of the December 2021 edition of Thrasher Magazine was a photo of skateboarder Tristan Funkhouser ollieing over the largest bench on the bridge.

 In response to skateboarders using the bridge, security and police presence was stepped up in the 90s and hostile architectural elements were installed.
 According to The Story of China Banks, skateboarders were initially deterred a little by this, but eventually continued to use the site.